 Rodriguez’s original score for strings and percussion interrogates how we experience the spaces of Allerton Park and KAM in regard to sound and movement.
 The piece will be performed by twelve students from the School of Music, who will be physically spaced out in unique configurations throughout Allerton’s Sunken Garden and KAM’s East Gallery.
 At each performance, audience members are invited to move throughout the space and in-between performers to participate in an immersive experience.

-Another unique performance of What Stays Behind will occur in the East Gallery of Krannert Art Museum on Thursday, October 7 at 6:30 pm.
+The premiere performance of What Stays Behind will occur in the East Gallery of Krannert Art Museum on Thursday, October 7 at 6:30 pm.
 Face coverings and tickets for this event are required.
 Admission is free.

 October 7 Performance | Get Tickets on Eventbrite